boraanand/x9115RAN/paper/3/README.md

 - Self-adaptivity has been a goal of software and systems engineering research for some time and author beleives that SBSE will allow to add some value to this grand challenge.

 #### ii2: Hypothesis:
-The athor believes that usin Hyper heuristics seach, we can directly optimise the engineering material: the programs themselves.
+- The athor believes that usin Hyper heuristics seach, we can directly optimise the engineering material: the programs themselves.
 This means that the software itself will re-balance, re-configure, and even to redevelop itself as it operates.
+- Since we have acheived great results in tuning of parameters, re-design aspects of systems to fix bugs using genetic programming, migration to new platforms and languages and optimization of nonfunctional properties, All this work is early indication of potential for Dynamic Adaptive SBSE.

 #### ii3:
 #### ii4: Future work: